Skip to content

 Bidirectional YAML ↔ JSON conversion that auto-detects which direction to go from the input.
 Validates as it parses, so you get a precise error before any conversion.
 Indent control on YAML output (2 / 4 spaces).
 Comments are preserved through round-trips when the source format supports them.

-When to use which
+YAML vs JSON: when to use which

 Conversion details that matter